jiya-kj/VNN-Host-Pathogen-RNAseq-Analysis/README.md

 ## Notes
 - Raw sequencing data is not included due to size and institutional restrictions.
 - This project focuses on computational analysis and biological interpretation.

+## Reproducibility
+The analysis workflow and key steps are documented in the `scripts/analysis_pipeline.md` file.

 ## Author
 Jiya K J